 Questions will be classified into three difficulty levels, which will have a corresponding time range for answering questions and a corresponding point value.
 Incorrect answers or unanswered questions are awarded 0 points.

-Prior to the competition, students will create a mural that includes their team name as well a representation of the current theme of the Tenacity Challenge, which is "Racism, Reparations and the 2020 Elections".
+Prior to the competition, students will create an artwork that includes their team name as well a representation of the prompt for 2020-21: What can we learn from other people's lives?

-UPDATE: Mural size minimum has been changed to 2' x 3'.
+UPDATE: Artwork size minimum has been changed to 2' x 3'.

-Murals must be at least two feet by three feet at MINIMUM.
-The maximum dimensions for murals is eight feet by four feet, either horizontally or vertically.
+Artwork must be at least two feet by three feet at MINIMUM.
+The maximum dimensions for artwork is eight feet by four feet, either horizontally or vertically.

-The top five highest-scoring teams will be invited back to the mural exhibit where they will field questions from the judges.
+The top five highest-scoring teams will be invited back to the art exhibit where they will field questions from the judges.

 The scores of all judges will be averaged.
 Averages will be extended to four decimal places to determine the highest score.

 The team with highest scoring argument will be declared the 1st place winner.
 Second and third place winners will also be declared.

 In the event of a tie, judges will assign one point to the artwork they feel is the strongest.
 This point is for tie-breaking purposes only.
 It will not factor into the cumulative score determining the overall winner of the competition.